ECSHackWeek/impedance.py/joss-paper/paper.md

 analysis pipeline from data management to parameter extraction to publication ready figures, `impedance.py` seeks to encourage reproducible, easy-to-use, and transparent analysis.

-Additionally, in addition to decades of electrochemimical research, many new methods for validating[@schonleber_method_2014] and analyzing[@murbach_analysis_2018; @buteau_analysis_2019] impedance spectra have been developed by researchers.
+In addition to decades of electrochemical research, many new methods for validating[@schonleber_method_2014] and analyzing[@murbach_analysis_2018; @buteau_analysis_2019] impedance spectra have been developed by researchers.
 By lowering the barrier to use tried-and-true methods along side cutting-edge analytical techniques via a consistent interface, `impedance.py` serves to grow as a community repository of best-practices while facilitating the adoption of new techniques.